sthalles/sthalles.github.io/_posts/2018-01-29-deep_segmentation_network.markdown

 Yet, regular DCNNs such as the AlexNet and VGG aren't suitable for dense prediction tasks.
 First, these models contain many layers designed to reduce the spatial dimensions of the input features.
 These layers end up producing highly decimated feature vectors that lack sharp details.
 Second, fully-connected layers have fixed sizes and loose spatial information during computation.

 As an example, instead of having pooling and fully-connected layers, imagine passing an image through a series of convolutions.
-We can set each convolution to have *stride of 1* and "SAME" padding. ***Doing this, we get the benefit of having the output vector with the same dimensions as the input***.
-In other words, each convolution preserves the spatial dimensions of its input.
-We could stack a bunch of these convolutions and have our segmentation model.
+We can set each convolution to have *stride of 1* and "SAME" padding. ***Doing this, each convolution preserves the spatial dimensions of its input***.
+We can stack a bunch of these convolutions and have a segmentation model.

 <figure>
   <img class="img-responsive center-block" src="{{ site.url }}/assets/deep_segmentation_network/fully_conv.png" alt="ResNet bottleneck layer">
   <figcaption class="caption center"> Fully-Convolution neural network for dense prediction task.
 Note the non-existence of pooling and fully-connected layers. </figcaption>
 </figure>

 This model could output a probability tensor with shape *[W,H,C]*, where W and H represents the Width and Height.
 And C the number of class labels.
-With this tensor, we can apply the argmax function (on the second axis) and get a tensor shape like *[W,H,1]*.
+Applying the argmax function (on the second axis) gives us a tensor shape of *[W,H,1]*.
 After, we compute the cross entropy loss between each pixel of the ground-truth images and our predictions.
 In the end, we average that value and train the network using back prop.

 There is one problem with this approach though.
 As we mentioned, using convolutions with stride 1 and "SAME" padding preserves the input dimensions.
 However, doing that would make the model super expensive in both ways.
 Memory consumption and computation complexity.